twindle-co/twindle/docs/articles/Process-for-new-contributors.md

 ### Step 9
 So, you are about to raise your 3rd pr.
 In the 3rd pr, you will add your photo in the `Team.md`.
 First, you need to upload your photo here, `twindle/docs/images/team` through new branch by raising pr.
 After merging the changes, update your repo(it's compulsory) and then, go to  `twindle/docs/TEAM.md` in your new branch and edit the page, where in the image section in front of your name, put this code    `<img src="./images/team/yourName.jpg" width="80px">` according to the markdown syntax.

->In between doing these things, you can write article also, where you can share simple approach of doing the steps, where you feel difficulties.
+> :mushroom: Tip: In between doing these things, you can write article also, where you can share simple approach of doing the steps, where you feel difficulties.
 This wiil surely give you confidence to express yourself and makes it easier for people to learn new things :relaxed: .

 ### Step 10
 for 4th pr

 Now, you can select any of the section like either you can go to twindle-cli or twindl-web or twindle-thread according to your choice.

+Suggestions are welcome !! :blush: